 Pastuzyn et al. (2018) is a relatively long and dense paper, albeit well written.
 So, I thought that this time, instead of giving you a summary of their research it would be better to give you the authors’ story directly in their own words written as subtitles in the Results section (bold letters – the authors words, normal font – mine).
 Warning: this is a much more jargon-dense blog post than my previous one on the same topic and, because it is so much material, I will not explain every term.

-- Arc Proteins Self-Assemble into Virus-like Capsids.
+Arc Proteins Self-Assemble into Virus-like Capsids.
 Arc likes to oligomerize spontaneously (dimers and trimers).
 The oligomers resemble virus-like capsids, similar to HIV.

-- Arc Binds and Encapsulates RNA.
+Arc Binds and Encapsulates RNA.
 Although it loves its own RNA about 10 times more than other RNAs, it’s a promiscuous protein (doesn’t care which RNA as long as it follows the rules of stoichiometry).
 Arc capsids encapsulate both the Arc protein (maybe other proteins too?), its mRNA, and whatever mRNA happened to be in the vicinity at the time of encapsulation.
 Arc capsids are able to protect the mRNA from RNAases.

-- Arc Protein and Arc mRNA Are Released by Neurons in Extracellular Vesicles.
+Arc Protein and Arc mRNA Are Released by Neurons in Extracellular Vesicles.
 Arc capsid packages Arc protein & Arc mRNA into extracellular vesicles (EV).
 The size of these EVs is < 100nm, putting them in the exosome category.
-This exosome, which the authors gave the unfortunate name of ACBAR (Arc Capsid Bearing Any RNA), is being expelled from cortical neurons in an activity-dependant manner.
+This exosome, which the authors gave the unfortunate name of ACBAR (Arc Capsid Bearing Any RNA), is being expelled from cortical neurons in an activity-dependent manner.
 In other words, when neurons are stimulated, they release ACBARs.

 Arc Mediates Intercellular Transfer of mRNA in Extracellular Vesicles.
 ACBARs dock to the host cell and then undergo clathrin-dependent endocytosis, meaning they expel their cargo in the host cell.
 The levels of Arc protein and Arc mRNA peaks in a host hippocampal cell in four hours from incubation.
 The ACBARs tend to congregate around donor cell’s dendrites.

-- Transferred Arc mRNA Can Undergo Activity-Dependent Translation.
+Transferred Arc mRNA Can Undergo Activity-Dependent Translation.
 Activating the group 1 metabotropic glutamate receptor (mGluR1/5) by application of the agonist DHPG induces a significant increase of the amount of Arc protein in the host neurons.

-This is a tour de force paper.
+This is a veritable tour de force paper.
 The Results section has 7 sub-sections, each with multiple experiments to dot every i and cross every t.
 I’m eyeballing about 40 experiments.
 It is true that there are 13 authors on the paper from different institutions – yeay for collaboration! – but c’mon!
 Is this what you need to get in Cell these days?
 Apparently so.
 Don’t get me wrong, this is an outstanding paper.
 But in the end it is still only one paper, which means only one first author.
 The rest are there for the ride because for a tenure track application nobody cares about your papers in CNS (Cell, Nature, Science = The Central Nervous System of the scientific community, har, har) if you’re not the first author.
 It looks like the increasing amount of work you need to be published in top tier journals these days is becoming a pet peeve of mine as I keep mentioning it (for example, here).